Special Education Teachers, Secondary School - 25-2043.00

 • Confer with parents or guardians, other teachers, counselors, and administrators to resolve students' behavioral and academic problems.

-• Confer with parents, administrators, testing specialists, social workers, and professionals to develop individual educational plans designed to promote students' educational, physical, and social development.
+• Confer with parents, administrators, testing specialists, social workers, or other professionals to develop individual educational plans (IEPs) for students' educational, physical, and social development.

 • Coordinate placement of students with special needs into mainstream classes.